Chicken Artichoke Pasta Recipe

 Photo Credit: The Gracious Pantry.

-What You’ll Need To Make Artichoke Chicken Pasta
+What You’ll Need To Make Chicken Artichoke Pasta

 Pasta – Use your favorite shape for pasta salads.
-Whole grain pasta is best unless you are gluten free.
-I used a chickpea-based pasta here that is gluten free.
+Whole-grain pasta is best unless you are gluten-free.
+I used a chickpea-based pasta here that is gluten-free.

 Canned artichoke hearts – Drain them and pat them dry a bit if there is a ton of liquid.
 Basically, just drain them well and use a paper towel for excess.